Tritax Big Box REIT

-Tritax Big Box REIT is a Real estate investment trust investing in "Big Box" distribution centres.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Tritax Big Box REIT is a British real estate investment trust (REIT) investing in "Big Box" distribution centres.

 History

 The company is managed by Tritax, a property management business, formed in 1995.
 It was the subject of an initial public offering raising £200 million in November 2013.
 It raised a further £150 million in July 2014, a further £110 million in November 2014 and a further £175 million in March 2015 as well as a £500 million lending facility.
 Addition funds were raised through placings in February 2016 and in September 2016.

+In February 2024, the company announced it had reached a merger agreement with UK Commercial Property REIT.
+The transaction received shareholder approval on 2 May 2024, allowing it to proceed to completion.